makeitlabs/ratt/firmware/rpi/yocto-build/README.md

   * You may wish to connect an HDMI monitor (via mini-HDMI cable) to see the diagnostics display.
   * Apply 5V power to the RATT board.
   * HDMI Display should show some U-Boot messages, and then proceed to load the kernel.
-  * Several seconds later, the RATT LCD will power up and show white at first, then a boot splash progress screen with a RATT logo.
+  * Shortly after powerup, the RATT LCD will show white at first, then a boot splash progress screen with a RATT logo.
   * First boot on a fresh card is slower than normal boot, since some things are initialized during this step.
   * Eventually a message that the RATT app is loading will be shown, and then the RATT app GUI will be displayed.
   * Hold down the BLUE button for a few seconds.
 This will cause some info to be displayed, such as current WiFi AP and IP address.
   * Assuming it is on the network, you can SSH in for configuration or testing.
-The default login is `root` password `raspberry`.
-Provisioning scripts should disable this and install SSH keys instead.
-Note that SSH tends to be slow when connecting, especially the first time.
+You will use the name you configured in your `~/.ssh/config` file earlier.
+Make sure the correct IP address is in the config, and that it's pointing to the correct key.
+Note that SSH tends to be slow on the single-core Pi 0W when connecting, especially the first time.

 # Yocto / OpenEmbedded References

-## Writing Recipes

   * http://www.yoctoproject.org/docs/current/dev-manual/dev-manual.html#new-recipe-writing-a-new-recipe
   * https://wiki.yoctoproject.org/wiki/Building_your_own_recipes_from_first_principles
   * http://www.embeddedlinux.org.cn/OEManual/directories_installation.html
   * http://www.embeddedlinux.org.cn/OEManual/recipes_directories.html
   * https://elinux.org/Bitbake_Cheat_Sheet